 Research has shown that PDO stimulates neocollagenesis, which encourages the production of new collagen in the skin while the body naturally absorbs the threads in several months.

-A PDO thread lift is among the most popular nonsurgical procedures performed besides the recent new energy devices to subtly lift, tighten, and rejuvenate loose, sagging skin.
+A PDO lift is among the most popular nonsurgical procedures performed besides the recent new energy devices to subtly lift, tighten, and rejuvenate loose, sagging skin.
 The most common requests of PDO thread lift are facial rejuvenation.
 Thread lifts are widely considered a minimally invasive alternative to a surgical facelift.
 The effects from a thread lift are temporary and more subtle than those produced with a facelift.
-Yet improvement in the appearance of fine lines, wrinkles, and skin laxity can be seen at the end of the procedure and improved further gradually, as the procedure stimulates natural collagen production over time.
+The lift can be seen at the end of the procedure and yet improvement in the appearance of fine lines, wrinkles, and skin laxity can be improved further gradually, as the procedure stimulates natural collagen production over time.
+The most common placements of barbed sutures for facial rejuvenation include threading in the following areas:

 For more information about secondary appointments following your PDO treatment, please contact us.